kyma-project/kyma/docs/05-technical-reference/00-architecture/svls-02-internal-registry.md

 5. K8s DNS service resolve the name and provide the IP of `internal docker registry`

 **NOTE:** Kubelet cannot resolve in-cluster URL that's why serverless uses NodePort service.
+**NOTE:** NodePort service routing assure that pull request reaches the internal docker registry regardless of whether it is from different node.